aws-observability/aws-otel-test-framework/README.md

 ## 2. Run testing framework

-If a certain test case is failed in the github workflow of AWS Otel Collector, you might need to debug the test case locally.
+If a certain test case is failed in the github workflow of ADOT Collector, you might need to debug the test case locally.

 * [run the local test](docs/run-mock-test.md)
 * [run the ec2 test](docs/run-testing-framework.md#22-run-in-ec2)